nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 * Data pipelines can share functions, but you can specify unique parameter values for the function in each data pipeline.

 ### Creating a Function¶
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ### Editing a Function¶
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ### Cloning a Function¶
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ### Removing a Function¶
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ## Implementing Data Pipelines

 ### Data Pipeline Visualization
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ### Creating a Data Pipeline
 * Input - Add a Data Source
 * Transformation - Add a Function
 * Output - Add a Destination
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ### Editing a Data Pipeline
 * Input - Edit a Data Source
 * Transformation - Edit a Function
 * Output - Edit a Destination
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 ### Removing a Data Pipeline
-View this topic in the [Karbon Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.
+View this topic in the [Karbon Platform Services for IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:edg-iot-runtime-create-t.html), available from the Nutanix Support Portal.

 **Note**
 See [Appendix](https://nutanix.handsonworkshops.com/workshops/64d8da4f-cdeb-49f6-9722-581e446f6a96/p/#required-cloud-connector-permissions) for external permissions required to publish data via public cloud connectors.